sajetan/LIFT-KUL/README.md

 * **Signature** : ECDSA over elliptic curve P-256 by NIST
 * **Hash** : SHA-256 Keccak Implementation

+After successful *Key Establishment*, we are able to achieve:
+* Send secure commands
+* Send secure status updates under secure request
+* Send secure binary stream, with enough throughput as to support video streaming (with configurable packet sizes)
+* Send new requests and receive responses while still drone is sending bitstream in the background
+* There is a session timeout as well after which new session will be established and different set of session keys will be computed.

 ### Implementation Details:
 ##### For source code: